ikrima/gamedevguide/contents/guides/ue4guide/performance-optimization/tolva-tool/Tolva Perf Analyzer Mode.md

    1. BSP
    1. Paper2DSprites

-## Profiling Draw Thread Performance
+## Draw Thread

 1. Look at Draw Call Counter and make sure it's within budget

-   - Stat RHI
+   - stat RHI
-   - Stat SceneRendering
+   - stat SceneRendering
    - Look at triangle counts.
 You can do show \[object category] to turn off big groups of objects to see where triangle counts are coming from
      - show shadows
      - show dynamicshadows